UPPS 01.04.27 - Intellectual Property: Ownership and Use of Copyrighted Works

 Specific guidelines apply to the recording of programs for classroom instruction from television broadcast companies including: ABC, CBS, NBC, and PBS.
 These guidelines do not apply to the recording of cable television programs.
 Permission must be sought from the individual cable network or channel prior to using a recorded cable program for classroom instruction purposes (see the Copyright Research Guide for broadcasting guidelines).

-– Similar to videos, the recording or performance of music may or may not require permission or a public performance license.
+Musical Performances – Similar to videos, the recording or performance of music may or may not require permission, depending on the intended use of the recording or the location of the presentation of the performance.

 private performances; and